Chapter 5: Repeating with Predicates

 Parsers which use a predicate

-is a function which returns a boolean value (i.e. given some input,
+A predicate is a function which returns a boolean value (i.e. given some input,

-).
+it returns true or false).
 These are incredibly common when parsing -- for instance,

-might decide whether a character is an english vowel (a, e, i, o or u).
+a predicate is_vowel might decide whether a character is an english vowel (a, e, i, o or u).

 These can be used to make parsers that Nom hasn't built in.
 For instance, the below parser will take as many vowels as possible.